vasilakisfil/Introspected-REST/README.md

 >
 An API that can change the state of the client without needing the latter to change.

-Given that, how can we have a simpler model than REST, yet have the same functionality of REST?
+Given that, how can we have a simpler model than `REST`, yet have the same functionality of `REST`?

-As we will show, Introspected REST is an API architectural style that solves that.
+As we will show, `Introspected REST` is an API architectural style that solves that.
 An architectural style is not an implementation and it's not a spec either.
 As Roy notes: